 As a writer, curiosity makes for some interesting bedfellows.
 I’ve written about subjects ranging from Flannery O’Connor and rock ‘n’ roll to a veteran who specializes in homing pigeons.
 My specialties are the profile and the feature; my dream the biography (and making a PBS documentary).
 But I have experience writing newsletters, marketing emails, social media posts, web content, blog posts, and even healthcare business news—and have worked with Fortune 500 companies, not-for-profits, regulatory bodies, universities, startups, and small publishers.

 Samuel Taylor Coleridge defined prose as “words in their best order” and poetry as “the best words in their best order.”
 I strive for the latter in everything I write.
 I hold degrees in journalism and poetry.

-Areas of particular interest: Medtech/medical devices, American history (particularly mid-19th and late-20th centuries), American literature, Romantic poetry, senior citizens, pop music, true crime, off-the-beaten path travel, sewing
+Areas of particular interest: American history (particularly mid-19th and 20th centuries), American literature, Romantic poetry, senior citizens, pop music, true crime, off-the-beaten path travel, sewing